-Wire Reel Brake 5.08
+5.08 Wire Reel Brake

-The wire reel hub incorporates a friction brake which is adjusted during manufacture for optimum breaking.
-If it is considered necessary, adjustment can be made by turning the large nut inside the open end of the hub clockwise to tighten the brake.
+The wire reel hub incorporates a friction brake which is adjusted during manufacture for optimum braking.

+If it is considered necessary, adjustment can be made by turning the Thumb Screwinside the open end of the hub clockwise to tighten the brake.
 Correct adjustment will result in the wire reel circumference continuing no further than 10-20mm after release of the trigger.
-The wire should be slack without becoming dislodged from wire spool.
+The electrode wire should be slack without becoming dislodged from wire spool.